tylerlong/ttpt/README.md

 ## Todo

-Add test cases to web and electron app templates.
+- Add test cases to web and electron app templates.
+- Add default icon to electron app
+- Web app, dev env, click the button 9 times, and there is a warning in the console.